songtradr/action-get-cloudformation-output/README.md

 # Get CloudFormation Outputs

-Given the export name of a CloudFormation output returns the value.
+Given the export name of a CloudFormation output, this action returns its value.

 ## Inputs